 A lengthy and ambitious menu offers something for all appetites at the East West Café (128 N. Main St., Sebastopol, 707-829-2822).
 More mainstream eaters might lean to the friendly and delicious veggie Benedict, bringing a toasted English muffin topped with avocado, tomato, sautéed shiitake mushrooms, poached eggs, and homemade hollandaise alongside country potatoes and salsa.

-Yet practiced vegans will zero in on the organic Macro Plate, brimming in braised tofu or grilled tempeh with vegetables, arame seaweed, black beans, brown rice, hummus, and tahini.
+Yet practiced vegans will zero in on the organic Macro Plate, brimming with braised tofu or grilled tempeh with vegetables, arame seaweed, black beans, brown rice, hummus, and tahini.
 And by the end of the meal, both will be sharing plates, sipping glasses of organic wine, and planning dessert around chocolate-beet cake.

 If you’re in the mood for a chic dine-out, Lowell's (7385 Healdsburg Ave., Sebastopol, 707-829-1077) fills the bill.
 This sleek, super-stylish café sources its ingredients from Sonoma County, and mostly from Sebastopol-based boutique farmers, ranchers, cheese makers, and foragers.